GSA/site-scanning-documentation/pages/scan_statuses.md

 - **Unknown error** - An error occured that kept the scan from running successfully that is not one of the above.

+_note - explain what the below are, in greater detail_

 ## Website Index Ingestion

 - Target URL